Probesys/bileto/docs/developers/roles.md

 $this->denyAccessUnlessGranted('orga:see', 'any');
 ```

-You should not need this, but it is possible to create an error of access manually with:
+It is also possible to create an error of access manually with:

 ```php
 if (/* some condition */) {